yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 | Cube with a hole (correct) | ![](https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/CubeWithHole.png) | 16           | 32        | 16        | 0                             |
 |        Hollow cube         | ![](https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/hollowCube.png) | 16           | 24        | 12        | 4                             |

-Notice that a polyhedron's faces must be simple connected, so the correct cube with a hole needs a few extra lines.
+Notice that a polyhedron's faces must be simple connected (any two vertices must be connected by an edge), so the correct cube with a hole needs a few extra lines.

 You can see that by continuously deforming a cube, to tetrahedron, [Octahedron](https://en.wikipedia.org/wiki/Octahedron), [Dodecahedron](https://en.wikipedia.org/wiki/Dodecahedron), [Icosahedron](https://en.wikipedia.org/wiki/Icosahedron), you end up with the same number.
 Once you poke a hole on the polyhedron, the number changes immediately.
 You can keep deformingly continuously until the next hole, the number will remain unchanged.
 This is the very definition of a **topological invariant**.

 Any quantity We say that this number characterizes the space, hence the name.

-# Homology
+# Triangulation

 Homology, however, is just a natural way of defining Euler characteristics on topological spaces.
-This section follows closely to [[Nakahara](http://stringworld.ru/files/Nakahara_M._Geometry_topology_and_physics_2nd_ed..pdf)].
+This section follows closely [[Nakahara](http://stringworld.ru/files/Nakahara_M._Geometry_topology_and_physics_2nd_ed..pdf)].

 ## Triangulation of Objects